kwaldenphd/football-structured-data/eda.md

 - [NBviewer](https://nbviewer.jupyter.org/github/kwaldenphd/football-structured-data/blob/main/notebooks/nd-football-eda.ipynb)
 - [Google CoLab](https://drive.google.com/file/d/1MybxGo9ngdm20rzV1xAqAGYZwNsLINTM/view?usp=sharing)

+### Python Discussion/Relection Questions

+- How does working in RStudio shape your understanding of the data?
+- What types of visualizations (or aggregations) were you able to generate?
+- How could those visualizations shape or impact your understanding of the data?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
+- Other comments/questions/observations

 ## RStudio

 149- We can also use a scripting language like R/RStudio to generate and customize many of the types of visualizations we created using Excel and Tableau.